Saiko0324/nottakoweb/README.md

 5. some bug crawly thing from [this cool video](https://youtu.be/Q_-Veut_EJ4?list=LL&t=4)
 6. implement multiple imbedded windows and integrate some variation of [this thing](https://github.com/bgstaal/multipleWindow3dScene) (not the 3d part though)
 7. some form of grid based game/avatar movement (web embedded character control)
+   1. a controller that moves the screen
+   2. another controller that moves the character
+8. parry based rhythmn game
+9.  message visualizer to show my log.txt

+## Notes to self
+1. bilingual texts with vue-i18n
+2. lets encrypt to have https
+3. porkbun for a domain name to host
+4. convert png to webp for better download utizilation
+5. responsive design with @media screen and (max-width:n px)